DV

 Placebo effects, positive treatment outcomes that go beyond treatment processes, can alter sensations through learning mechanisms.
 Understanding how methodological factors contribute to the magnitude of placebo effects will help define the mechanisms by which these effects occur. ...

 Learning and negative outcome expectations can increase pain sensitivity, a phenomenon known as nocebo hyperalgesia.
 Here, we examined how a targeted pharmacological manipulation of learning would impact nocebo responses and their brain correlates.
-Participants received either ...
+Participants received either a ...

 Rapidly attending towards potentially harmful stimuli to prevent possible damage to the body is a critical component of adaptive behavior.
-Research suggests that individuals display an attentional bias, i.e., preferential allocation of attention, for consciously perceived bodi ...
+Research suggests that individuals display an attentional bias, i.e., preferential allocation of attention, for consciously perceived bodily ...

 Correction to